{ The Online Blog }

 13th

 Our case of the month for July 2021 is quite a complex one involving multiple ceramic crowns after an accident during the first lockdown.
-Our patient, Xavier, had a cycling accident where he fractured 3 of his front teeth.
+Our patient, Xavier, had a cycling accident where he cracked 3 of his front teeth.
 Now with any trauma case, there is a certain way to handle the situation and it is important not to rush into a specific treatment.
 The reason being is that once the teeth and gums have been damaged, the consequences may not be apparent for several weeks or months.
-Hence the use of provis… READ MORE
+Hence the use of provisio… READ MORE

 Dec 2017